-Main and second randomisation for adults
+Main and second randomisation for children with PIMS-TS

 All RECOVERY trial participants received usual standard of care.
-On study entry, adult participants initially underwent the Main Randomisation.
-Trial participants with clinical evidence of progressive COVID-19 (defined as oxygen saturation <92% on room air or requiring oxygen therapy, and C-reactive protein ≥75 mg/L) could be considered for the Second Randomisation at any time up to 21 days after the initial randomisation, and regardless of initial treatment allocation(s).
+On study entry, participants initially underwent the Main Randomisation.
+Children with significant systemic disease (defined as C-reactive protein ≥75 mg/L) could be considered for the Second Randomisation at any time up to 21 days after the initial randomisation, and regardless of initial treatment allocation(s).
+From protocol V12.1, children could enter the second randomisation regardless of whether they were included in the main randomisation.
 A web-system was used to provide simple randomisation (without stratification or minimisation) with allocation concealment until randomisation had been completed.

-Over time, treatment arms were added and removed from the protocol, factorial randomisations were introduced (see below), and not all treatments were available at every hospital.
+Over time, treatment arms were added and removed from the protocol, and not all treatments were available at every hospital.
 Similarly, not all treatments were deemed by the attending clinician to be suitable for some patients (e.g. due to comorbid conditions or concomitant medication).
-In any of these cases, randomisation involved fewer arms (and/or fewer factorial elements).
+In any of these cases, randomisation involved fewer arms.